 The accurate diagnosis of ST elevation myocardial infarction (STEMI) is one of the most time critical duties in the practice of EM.
-Diagnosis is not always easy so guidelines are very helpful.
-The most recent consensus on STEMI criteria are the following:
+Diagnosis is not always easy so guidelines can help but realize there may be local, regional, and national variation.
+The most recent US-focused consensus on STEMI criteria:

-1mm of new STE above the J-point in two contiguous leads (except V2-3)
+- > 1mm of new STE above the J-point in two contiguous leads (except V2-3) - V2-3 Specifics

-V2-3 Specifics

-Men over 40 years old: > 2mm of new STE above the J-point
+Men: > 2mm of new STE above the J-point